Black genocide in the United States: Systemic racism as genocide

-War's effects on black communities
+Effects of wars on black communities

 African Americans pushed for equal participation in US military service in the first part of the 20th century and especially during World War II.
 Finally, President Harry S. Truman signed legislation to integrate the US military in 1948.
 However, Selective Service System deferments, military assignments, and especially the recruits accepted through Project 100,000 resulted in a greater representation of blacks in combat in the Vietnam War in the second half of the 1960s.
 African Americans represented 11% of the US population but 12.6% of troops sent to Vietnam.
 Cleveland Sellers said that the drafting of poor black men into war was "a plan to commit calculated genocide".
-Former SNCC chairman Stokely Carmichael, black congressman Adam Clayton Powell Jr. and SNCC member Rap Brown agreed.
+Former SNCC chairman Stokely Carmichael, black congressman Adam Clayton Powell Jr. and SNCC member H. Rap Brown agreed.
 In October 1969, King's widow Coretta Scott King spoke at an anti-war protest held at the primarily black Morgan State College in Baltimore.
-Campus leaders published a statement against what they termed "black genocide" in Vietnam, blaming President Richard Nixon in the US as well as President Nguyễn Văn Thiệu and Vice President Nguyễn Cao Kỳ from South Vietnam.
+Campus leaders published a statement against what they termed "black genocide" in Vietnam, blaming US President Richard Nixon as well as South Vietnamese leaders President Nguyễn Văn Thiệu and Vice President Nguyễn Cao Kỳ.